yudaykiran/mtest/README.md

 # mtest

-> Functional testing of maya
+> A code that cannot be tested is flawed – Anonymous

-Mtest will cater to all functional test needs of mayaserver.
-Eventually, `mtest` or similar patterns may also be used to execute the functional tests of other openebs repositories.
-One may think of using `mtest` as part of CI runs.
+Mtest will cater to various testing needs of openebs projects.
+One may think of tuning Mtest to try out a particular customer use case.
+On a simpler scheme of things Mtest will be used during CI runs.

 ## Moving parts of mtest

 - Will include a CLI
-- Will include libraries e.g. aws-sdk-go to test APIs of a running Mayaserver
-- Will provide options to install dependent programs prior to running a functional test-case
+- Will read a config file

+## Design References/Credits

+> Mtest has its design elements influenced from following libraries:

+- hashicorp/nomad
+- aws/aws-sdk-go
+- rancher/convoy